guardian/engineering-performance-framework/README.md

       <ul>
         <li>Critically evaluates innovative concepts and ideas presented by others.</li>
         <li>Suggests and helps to implement process improvements and engineering best practice.</li>
-        <li>Works with one or more of Product Managers / Engineering Managers / Data Analysts to ensure the most useful product data is gathered and available for analysis & decision making.†</li>
+        <li>Works with one or more of Product Managers / Engineering Managers / Data Analysts to ensure relevant data is gathered and available for analysis & decision making.†</li>
       </ul>
     </td>
     <td>